-Step 2: Establish Church Prayer Altars: Our maturity and accountability grow as we join our local church to partner in prayer and evangelism for the salvation of people within the reach of the church members.
+Our maturity and accountability grow as we equip and release our local church congregations in prayer and evangelism for the salvation of people within the reach of the church members.

-Step 3: Establish Community Prayer Altars: Jesus’ transforming power impacts our community when we stand together regularly, in our authority as God’s Ecclesia to pray and serve in unity for His kingdom to come in our town or local city.
-God’s Ecclesia in a community include people from multiple local churches, ethnic groups and spheres of society, working together as apostolic teams to serve their community under the Holy Spirit’s leading.
+Jesus’ transforming power impacts our community when the many congregations and ministries of the ‘one’ local church stand together regularly, in our authority as God’s Ecclesia to pray and serve in unity for His kingdom to come in our town or local city.
+God’s Ecclesia in a community include people from multiple local congregations, ethnic groups and spheres of society, working together as apostolic teams to serve their community under the Holy Spirit’s leading.
 Kingdom order flows when God’s appointed elders in each community, work together to discern and implement His will.
 Community elders include long term faithful pastors, intercessors, government and workplace leaders.

 Step 5: Then you will see God’s transformation of your community.
 Transformation can be measured by how many are receiving Jesus as their Saviour and by measures of the social transformation of your local community.
 Once the barriers and blindfolds are removed from the people and the social structures, it is much easier for the love of God and the gospel of the kingdom to be shared by us and received by the people in our regions, and for kingdom life to flourish abundantly on earth as in heaven.